rvss-australia/RVSS_Need4Speed/README.md

   7. [Deployment Time](instructions/NetworkDeployed.md)

 ## Acknowledgement
-Thanks to Dimity Miller, Tobias Fischer, Feras Dayoub, and Serena Mou for the design of the workshop and the included code (including previous iterations of the workshop).
+Thanks to Dimity Miller, Tobias Fischer, Nicolas Marticorena Vidal, Feras Dayoub, and Serena Mou for the design of the workshop and the included code (including previous iterations of the workshop).